gdude2002/ScanManager/README.md

 The goal is to create a useful, general-purpose tool that helps with scan file management, can keep track of progress, and can help fix problems caused by poor historical project management.

+## Privacy

+This is a JetBrains Compose Multiplatform application.

+It doesn't collect any data from you and, aside from checking for and downloading updates, doesn't connect to the internet or interact with anything on your local network.

+This application doesn't interact with any files aside from those placed within its configured data directory, and those you explicitly tell it to work with.

 ## Feature List

 - [x] Keep track of scanning progress, including binders, sets, and set data.